lebrice/Sequoia/README.md

 sequoia --setting <some_setting> --method <some_method>  (arguments)
 ```
 For example:
-- Run the BaselineMethod on task-incremental MNIST, with one epoch per task, and without wandb:
+- Run the BaseMethod on task-incremental MNIST, with one epoch per task, and without wandb:
     ```console
     sequoia --setting task_incremental --dataset mnist --method baseline --max_epochs 1 --no_wandb
     ```